AstroVLM/AstroVLM_Dataset/README.md

 ## PS

-The current repository only contains a simplified part of dataset, for example only.
+The current repository only contains a description of the dataset.
 After the paper is accepted, all the dataset will be opensourced.